-Five Steps to Prevent Identity Theft
+Five Steps To Prevent Identity Theft

-By Meagan Francis | Reviewed by Canaan Suitt, J.D. | Last updated on November 28, 2023 Featuring practical insights from contributing attorney Ian B. LyngklipUse these links to jump to different sections:
+By Meagan Francis | Reviewed by Canaan Suitt, J.D. | Last updated on October 7, 2025 Featuring practical insights from contributing attorney Ian B. LyngklipWith a Social Security number, identity thieves can open lines of credit or make purchases in your name.

-With a Social Security number, identity thieves can open lines of credit or make purchases in your name.
 Worse, victims often don’t know identity thieves have absconded with their identity until a real estate deal falls through or a job opportunity is denied due to a derogatory credit report.
+For legal guidance on protecting your identity, reach out to an experienced consumer law attorney.

 Ian Lyngklip, an attorney at Lyngklip & Associates Consumer Law Center in Oak Park, Michigan, suggests the following to protect your identity.